 Our issue briefs provide a summary of key topics.
 Download all issue briefs for a comprehensive overview, or use our issue brief builder to generate a customized PDF download with your selected topics.

 Privacy is a critical and sensitive issue.
-In an increasingly sophisticated data environment, businesses can use customer data to offer better, more relevant products and services.
+In an increasingly sophisticated data environment, businesses can use customer data to offer better and more relevant products and services.
 This should be done in a way that respects a customer’s desired level of privacy.

-The Chief Privacy Officer (CPO) leads a dedicated team that manages AT&T’s global privacy program, its privacy use cases, and privacy policies.
-Protecting customer privacy is the responsibility of every employee at AT&T, but the CPO is particularly charged with enabling business opportunities and ensuring that our privacy policies accurately reflect our privacy commitments and are in-line with industry standards.
+The Chief Privacy Officer (CPO) leads a dedicated team that manages the AT&T global privacy program, privacy-use cases and privacy policies.
+Protecting customer privacy is the responsibility of every employee at AT&T, but the CPO is particularly charged with ensuring that our privacy policies accurately reflect our privacy commitments and are in-line with industry standards.
 The CPO regularly updates senior leadership on privacy issues.
-Additionally, we incorporate privacy into the development of new services and capabilities, and our advanced privacy protections in many cases have been reviewed by AT&T Labs and/or by external technical experts from top universities on our Data Advisory Board.
+Additionally, we incorporate privacy into the development of new services and capabilities, and our advanced privacy protections in many cases have been reviewed by AT&T Labs and/or by external technical experts on our Data Advisory Board.

 Consumer Privacy Education and Outreach Initiatives

-Digital You® is a resource that provides parents, youth, digital newcomers, people with disabilities and community leaders with information on the devices they use and how to maintain privacy, safety and security in an increasingly connected world.
-The website addresses topics such as preventing cyberbullying, managing your online presence and parenting in the digital age.
+Digital You® is a resource that provides parents, youth, digital newcomers, people with disabilities, and community leaders with information on the devices they use and how to maintain privacy, safety and security in an increasingly connected world.
+The website was developed in collaboration with national and local organizations, and addresses topics for all ages, such as preventing cyberbullying, managing your online presence, protecting your computer and data, and parenting in the digital age.

 Engaging with Stakeholders on Privacy

-We believe that open discussion across the industry – along with privacy advocacy groups and various government organizations and regulatory agencies – is the best way to reach agreement on consumer protections.
+We believe that open discussion across the industry—and with privacy advocacy groups and various government organizations and regulatory agencies—is the best way to reach agreement on consumer protections.
 We participate in a wide range of industry and multi-stakeholder discussions on various privacy issues.

-The privacy of AT&T’s customers around the world is of paramount importance to us.
+Customers count on AT&T to deliver the best entertainment and communication experiences in the world.
+They also count on us to protect their information and respect their privacy.
+The privacy of AT&T customers around the world is of paramount importance to us, and we work hard to earn and maintain customer trust.
 AT&T joins other technology companies and public interest groups in advocating for limits on the government’s ability to obtain customer communications stored abroad.
-AT&T believes that law enforcement should respect the laws of other countries and work through established treaties, and that U.S. law enforcement must demonstrate a clear relationship between the customer or content and the U.S. before obtaining content stored abroad.
-Our country’s respect for international data protection standards will help ensure that the privacy interests of Americans are also respected by other countries.
-Advocating this view, AT&T filed a briefi in the Second Circuit Court of Appeals and supported a proposed law known as the International Communications Privacy Act (ICPA).
+AT&T believes that law enforcement should respect the laws of other countries and work through established treaties and that U.S. law enforcement must demonstrate a clear relationship between the customer or content and the U.S. before obtaining content stored abroad.
+Our country’s respect for international data-protection standards will help ensure that the privacy interests of Americans are also respected by other countries.
+Advocating this view, AT&T filed a brief1 in the Second Circuit Court of Appeals and supported a proposed law known as the International Communications Privacy Act (ICPA).